 |Structural mills||3.25 million tons per year|

 Nucor produces steel tubing, electrical conduit, steel joists, fabricated concrete reinforcing steel, steel fasteners, and more in the steel products segment.
-The company owns and operates eight tubular facilities, nearly 70 fabrication facilities and nine metal building plants.
+The company owns and operates eight tubular facilities, nearly 70 fabrication facilities and 11 metal building facilities.

 |Annual Steel Products Capacity|